linked0/smart-contract-hacking/README.md

 `test/2-dao-attack-2`

 ##### Hacking Point
-An attacker can make his proposal approved because he can transfer his deposit fund to other temporary created wallet and make the wallet vote for him.
-And he can transfer the fund to the other one.
-All these actions can make his proposal approved.
+An attacker can get their proposal approved by transferring their deposit funds to a newly created temporary wallet and having that wallet vote for the proposal.
+The attacker can repeat this process by transferring the funds to another wallet, thereby accumulating enough votes to get the proposal approved.

 ##### Solution
-We have to consider using the `ERC20Snapshot` for DAO contract
+we need to calculate the voting power in transfer-like functions as well.

 #### Exercise 3
 `test/2-dao-attack-3`

 ##### Hacking Point
-An attacker can borrow a flash loan to vote for his malicious proposal with great voting power that he earned the flash loan.
-Look at this flash loan code in attacker contract.
+An attacker can borrow a flash loan to vote for their malicious proposal with the significant voting power acquired from the flash loan.
+Refer to this flash loan code in the attacker contract.
 ```sol
 function attack() external {
     require(msg.sender == owner, "not owner");